satsangatech/rooky-annotator/README.md

 ## 🚀 Features

 ✅ **Decentralized & Secure:** Powered by Rust, Yew, and Nostr for speed, security, and resilience.
 ✅ **Interactive UI:** Styled with TailwindCSS for a sleek and modern interface.
 ✅ **Efficient Testing:** Ensured reliability with Rust’s built-in testing framework.

+### 🧠 App Pages

+The main page of the app includes two interactive tabs: **Rookie** and **Expert**.

+- **Rookie Tab:** Presents a card displaying all the chess pieces.
+When a user selects a piece, a chessboard appears with that specific piece placed on it.
+The user can then click the piece to make valid moves, helping beginners understand how each piece operates.

+- **Expert Tab:** Offers a keyboard interface for users to annotate chess moves directly, catering to experienced players who want to log and plan sequences.

 ---